AdamTuraj/Hackboard/README.md

 - Barrel jack supporting up to 32V at 54W
 - USB C port for flashing and power

+[^1]: This assumes you are running with 0 peripherals connected, and are using a [Duracell 9v battery](https://www.duracell.com/wp-content/uploads/2016/03/MN1604_US_CT1.pdf)
-[^1]: Only one may be used when an SD card is in use.
+[^2]: Only one may be used when an SD card is in use.
-[^2]: The bottom right hole moved slightly up due to spacing issues.
+[^3]: The bottom right hole moved slightly up due to spacing issues.

 ## Assembly